lennonbfn/bluetooth-aoa-iq-dataset/README.md

 # Bluetooth Direction-Finding IQ Dataset

-This repository hosts the **raw and pre-processed in-phase/quadrature (IQ) samples** collected for the paper *“A Dataset for Indoor Localization: Real Bluetooth IQ Samples for Angle of Arrival Applications”* (submitted to IEEE Access, 2025).
+This repository hosts the **raw and pre-processed in-phase/quadrature (IQ) samples** collected for the paper *“Experimental Methodology for Bluetooth Angle-of-Arrival Using Real IQ Samples in Indoor Localization Applications”.
 The data were captured with Nordic **nRF52833-DK** boards acting as tag and anchor (12 antenna Array) and are intended for research on **Angle-of-Arrival (AoA)** estimation and indoor positioning.

 ---